 Bandwidth Class set: Some companies add the BCS information but most companies don’t consider this information.
 One possibility would be to set BCS to 0 as a default when no information is provided and to provide the BCS number when is not 0.
 The other possibility would be to add the BCS number at the end of the band combination (e.g. DC_X1A_X2_Y1_BCS0)

-Observation 1: The introduction of the band combinations with a uniform format can benefit companies during the review process.
+Observation 1: The introduction of the band combinations with the improvement of an existing uniform format can benefit companies during the review process.

 We have highlighted some of the differences on the band combination proposals using three examples .The examples have shown that EN-DC, DC/CA configuration can be proposed in different manners.
 Our view is that the band combination proposal which is written separating the UL and DL bands is more useful than the one without the UL bands information.